FlankMe/player-ConvNN/README.md

 ### Key differences with DeepMind's architecture
 I chose to use:
-1. a different **network**: this CNN is deeper (3 convolutional layers), but uses less parameters (smaller filters and less kernels) as well as a smaller feed forward hidden layer.
-2. a different **activation function**: I used the leaky ReLU function, defined as `max(a*z, z)` with `a << 1`, as opposed to the simple ReLU function defined as `max(0, z)`.
+- a different **activation function**: I used the leaky ReLU function, defined as `max(a*z, z)` with `a << 1`, as opposed to the simple ReLU function defined as `max(0, z)`.
 The reason for this was that the ReLU function led to many neurons "dying" during training as they got stuck in permanently negative territory and became impossible to train further.
-It took me long time to identify this issue.
+It took me long time to identify this issue;
+- a different **network**: this CNN is deeper (3 convolutional layers), but uses less parameters (smaller filters and less kernels) as well as a smaller feed forward hidden layer;
-3. a more **flexible** graph that allows to easily add *maxpooling layers* and an implementation of the *dropout technique*.
+- a more **flexible** graph that allows to easily add *maxpooling layers* and an implementation of the *dropout technique*.
 In fairness, I ended up using none of these extra features as it didn't appear to any value.

 ### Visual processing
 Before feeding the screen's image to the CNN, the input is first pre-processed: the image is converted to grey scale, compressed to a smaller resolution, and stacked to previous frames [*I chose to fed the CNN with the 3 most recent frames stacked together*].